CBS Building: Ground floor and basement

 The western part of the ground floor originally contained a banking space used by the Bank of New York.
-Haines, Lundberg Waehler were responsible for the design of the bank, whose space extended into the basement.
+The firm of Haines, Lundberg Waehler designed the bank, whose space extended into the basement.
 Escalators, a private elevator, and a stairway connected the ground floor and basement.
 According to Alan R. Griffith, later a president of the bank, the presence of the branch in the CBS Building gave the bank an advantage over its competitors in lending to communications companies.
+The basement also contained storage space and a mailroom for CBS, in addition to a food-preparation kitchen.